michael-simons/pv/README.md

 duckdb pv.db < sql/Inventory_data.sql
 ```

-Some statistics will look odd without data for all quarterly hours and I have created a script that loads initial data:
+Some statistics will look odd without data for all quarterly hours, and I have created a script that loads initial data:

 ```bash
 java sql/initial_data.java | duckdb pv.db "INSERT INTO production SELECT ts::timestamptz, power FROM read_csv_auto('/dev/stdin') ON CONFLICT (measured_on) DO NOTHING";